mayadata-io/culture/process/customer-success.md

 Knowledge Base will be integrated with ZenDesk and accessible via Customer Login.
 There is also a community based Knowledge Base that is available on Stack Overflow, GitHub etc., The Tier 1 personnel will help building the Knowledge base as tickets are resolved.

-Post 2019-Q2, the Customer Customer Success channel will be enhanced to allow the users to directly interact (Chat) with the Customer Success Team via MayaOnline.

 # Customer Success Team Structure